-interact primarily with those in the same identity community, and are exposed mostly to those opinions with which they already agree.90
+interact primarily with those in the same identity community, and are exposed mostly to those opinions with which they already agree.
 Numerous research studies provide evidence that minority communities in many countries compose segregated and fragmented audiences.
 Available data has indicated, for example, that minority communities are watching different programmes than majorities, and that broadcast television fails to play an important role as a societal meeting ground (Strengold, 1998; Baynes 2007).
-Thus, separate and exclusive systems of minority and community media, as well as contents and services offered by PSM or mainstream media that prevent particular groups from their integration with the rest of a society, do not support inclusive model of cultural media pluralism.
-In other words, the potential of cultural media pluralism may be most effectively fulfilled if the representation and recognition of multiple cultures, values, and communities does not lead to fragmentation and ghettoisation of the society in question.
+Thus, separate and exclusive systems of minority and community media do not support an inclusive model of cultural media pluralism.
+It is therefore important to include also, besides indicators on the presence of community and minority media, indicators assessing the presence of minority content on mainstream channels, both of commercial and public broadcasters, as a means to prevent fragmentation and ghettoisation of the society.